nhoizey/nicolas-hoizey.com/src/drafts/using-markdown-image-syntax-to-get-responsive-images/index.md

 # What do we need?

-To be able to show the image in the page preview in a local editor or on Github:
+To be able to show the image in the page preview in a local editor or on GitHub:

 1. the **standard Markdown syntax for images** has to be used, instead of a tag or shortcode,
 2. the **path to the image has to be either absolute** (on the local folders or a remote server), **or relative to the Markdown file** location.